Deploy to production with OpenFaaS Standard and Enterprise

 See also: Low-code automation with OpenFaaS

-Functions can be written in any language, and are built into portable OCI images.
+Functions can be written in any language, and are built into portable Open Container Initiative (OCI) images with tooling like Docker & Buildkit.

-We have official templates available for: Go, Java, Python, C#, Ruby, Node.js, PHP, or you can write your own.
+There are official templates available for: Go, Java, Python, C#, Ruby, Node.js, PHP, and you can also write your own in a short period of time.

-Find templates in the store or build your own.
+Browse the official templates in the docs or build your own.

 $ faas-cli new --lang java11 java-fn